 Let’s face it; cooking with kids is never going to be mess-free.
 Spending time in the kitchen should be a fun and memorable experience, so don’t worry about a bit of mess.
 Make sure you wear aprons or old clothes and use plastic tablecloths to make tidying up easier.
 Trust me: ingredients like chocolate get everywhere!

 I love using a spiralizer and kids will too.
 I promise you, sweet potato and courgettes will have never looked so good or been so appealing!
 Try baking sweet potato curls in the oven with a little olive oil and a sprinkling of herbs and it turns them into the most delectable dish.
 And, we all know kids love spaghetti so you can get them to help you make a healthy alternative with courgetti.

-While you’re cooking together, you could try playing a game and blindfold each child before introducing a new food and ask them to guess what it is.
-Giving them facts is likely to make them more interested about what is going into the food they are preparing (and eating).
-Getting kids in the kitchen is more than just teaching them about a balanced diet: as they weigh and measure ingredients they are developing maths skills without even realising, and following recipe instructions and being mindful of utensils are both good life skills.
+A fun game to play whilst cooking with kids is to try taste testing with new foods.
+Blindfold each child so they can’t see, then introduce mystery foods and ask them to guess what it is.
+Giving them facts is likely to make them more interested in what is going into the food they are preparing (and eating).
+Cooking with kids is more than teaching them about a balanced diet, as they weigh and measure out ingredients they are developing maths skills without even realising!
+And following recipe instructions and being mindful of utensils are both good life skills.

 Getting children to take an active interest in what they’re eating is essential for their general health and wellbeing.
 And if you have a fussy eater, they’re far more likely to eat something they’ve prepared themselves than something you’ve put in front of them.

 My ethos is that we as parents need to help give our children a positive relationship with food, and that means letting them help out in the kitchen.
 Yes it be might be messy, or chaotic and their enthusiasm might disappear halfway through a recipe, but believe me, they’ll always be back to eat the goods at the end.